12 Oct 2022

 • Sign the petition and call on the Australian Government to commit to stronger protections for our wildlife and the wild places they call home.

-• Become a Regenerate Australia champion and donate today to play your part in our country’s largest, most innovative wildlife and landscape regeneration program.
+• Donate today to play your part in our country’s largest, most innovative wildlife and landscape regeneration program.

 • Discover if threatened animals need protection in your local area using WWF’s My Backyard tool and find out how well they’re being cared for